Table of Contents

 It can be a good idea to have at least one savings and one checking account.
 If you’re married, consider owning a joint checking account for paying family bills like the rent, mortgage, groceries, and other monthly expenses.
 You may also want separate accounts for you and your spouse to allow for some privacy.
 Decide what is the right path for your family.

-An emergency fund can be tucked away in a savings account, and any income for regular expenses can be placed in a checking account.
+Any income for regular expenses can be placed in a checking account.
 If you have a business or do freelance work, maybe create a completely different checking account for it.

-Unlike savings accounts, money-market accounts often have minimum deposit requirements — as much as $10,000.
+A money-market account could also be good for an emergency fund since it’s an interest-bearing account.
+Unlike savings accounts, however, money-market accounts often have minimum deposit requirements.
 Keep an eye out for the lowest limits that suit your situation.
-The nice thing about money-market accounts is you can often make up to six transfers or withdrawals each month.
+The nice thing about money-market accounts is that they also offer such features as a debit card and checks.
 And typically, money market accounts are insured by the FDIC for up to $250,000.

 What Is an Investment Portfolio?